Universal Scene Description | What is OpenUSD? | Autodesk

 Image courtesy of Saga Alayyoubi

-Get the details on AOUSD, the alliance of Adobe, Apple, Autodesk, NVIDIA and Pixar to promote USD’s standardisation, development and evolution.
+Get the details on AOUSD, the alliance of Adobe, Apple, Autodesk, NVIDIA, and Pixar to promote USD’s standardization, development, and evolution.

 Hear from chief members of the AOUSD about how USD began and its future of promoting interoperability across 3D ecosystems.

-Use USD across Maya’s toolset to store, edit, and export complex asset data like modelling, materials, lighting and shading variations in a single USD container.
+Use USD across Maya’s toolset to store, edit, and export complex asset data like modeling, materials, lighting, and shading variations in a single USD container.

 The textual USD Stage Description (USD Stage) language describes scene hierarchy and properties in plain text files.

-Overall, USD is an efficient way to edit and collaborate on 3D scene data across different production pipelines and has become standardised with native support within leading software.
+Overall, USD is an efficient way to edit and collaborate on 3D scene data across different production pipelines and has become standardized with native support within leading software.

 There are many advantages to Universal Scene Description (USD) for managing 3D scene data.
 First is interoperability; USD was made to exchange 3D scene data between different software and platforms using a common language and file format.